-The following are the core competencies as outlined in the Continuing Care Health Services, 2018:
+The following are the core competencies as outlined in the Continuing Care Health Service Standards, 2018:

 Certified: HCA education obtained through a Government of Alberta licensed post-secondary institution (using the provincial HCA curriculum):

 - After December 31, 2019, HCAs will need to provide official transcripts to the HCA Directory, therefore ensuring that HCAs enrolled on the directory have the required education

 - Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Certified – In Progress

 - Evidence is required via employer verification

 - Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Substantially Equivalent – In Progress

 Deemed Competent: HCAs who are deemed competent by a nurse licensed in Alberta using the CAPs (Competency Assessment Profile Tool)

 - Evidence is required through employer verification

 - Verification of Competencies can take some time to complete, and during the process of verification, the HCA’s status in the Directory will be labeled as Deemed Competent – In Progress

 - Retention of CAPs (Competency Assessment Profile) Tools are the responsibility of each organization and are not submitted to the Directory